mennaramadan9/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups print all the groups that the user is part of chown change the owner of the file touch create an empty file
+groups print all the groups that the user is part of chown change the owner of the file touch create an empty file chmod +x to add excute permission to the file owner